gbdev/database/README.md

 ## License

 The *Homebrew Hub* project is licensed under the GPLv3 license.

-Every other asset, file, screenshot or source file is copyrighted by the author of the entry, possibly under different terms.
-Please refer to the single folders for details.
+Each game, homebrew, demo and their related asset, file, screenshot or source code is released under different license terms and copyright holders.
+Please refer to the single entries for details.